 Quoting from Experience Solution Hypotheses

 The former SHs was excluded because of the explicitly stated constraints of respecting the structure of the processes and the corresponding roles.

-Hence, the business system was investigated according to an evolutionary BPR approach, and, ultimately, a workflow automation approach was applied.
+Hence, the business system is to be investigated according to an evolutionary BPR approach.